danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 #### Resolving references to schemas defined in external files

-In this example, the main schema is
+In this example, the main schema is defined by

 ```cpp
     std::string main_schema = R"(